Alzheimer's disease treatment

 An occupational therapist may help by suggesting easier ways to carry out everyday tasks, such as washing and dressing.

 Recommendations may be made to make the home more accessible, such as grab bars in the bathroom.

 After a diagnosis of Alzheimer's disease, a care plan will be drawn up to cover a person's health and social care needs.

 Palliative care may be offered for those needing end-of-life care with Alzheimer's disease.

-Medicines that may be prescribed by a specialist to help improve symptoms and slow down progression of Alzheimer's disease include AChE inhibitors for the early to mid-stages of the condition:
+Drugs that may be prescribed by a specialist to help improve symptoms and slow down progression of Alzheimer's disease include acetylcholinesterase inhibitors for the early to mid-stages of the condition:

 Side effects of these treatments include:

-Memantine may be recommended for late-stage disease Alzheimer's disease, or for people who cannot take AChE inhibitors.
+Memantine may be recommended for late-stage disease Alzheimer's disease, or for people who cannot take acetylcholinesterase inhibitors.